Multiplier bootstrap of tail copulas with applications: Statistical applications

-This problem has also been discussed in \cite{dehnevpen2008} and \cite{einkraseg2008} who proposed a comparison between a nonparametric and a parametric estimate of the lower tail copula by an $L^2$-distance.
-In both cases the limiting distribution of the corresponding test statistic under the null hypothesis depends in a complicated way on the process $\Gb_{\ltchat}$ and the unknown true parameter $\theta_B$.
-While \cite{einkraseg2008} do not propose any bootstrap approximation, \cite{dehnevpen2008} proposed to use the parametric bootstrap.
-However, it was pointed out by \cite{kojayan2010} or \cite{kojyanhol2010} that for copula models, approximations based on multiplier bootstraps are computationally more efficient, especially for large sample sizes.
-We will now illustrate how the multiplier bootstrap can be successfully applied in the problem of testing the hypothesis (\ref{h0class}).
+This problem was also been discussed by de~Haan \textit{et~al.} \cite{dehnevpen2008} and Einmahl \textit{et~al.} \cite{einkraseg2008}, who proposed a comparison between a nonparametric estimate and a parametric estimate of the lower tail copula by an $L^2$-distance.
+In both cases, the limiting distribution of the corresponding test statistic under the null hypothesis depends in a complicated way on the process $\Gb_{\ltchat}$ and the unknown true parameter $\theta _B$.
+Although Einmahl \textit{et~al.} \cite{einkraseg2008} did not propose any bootstrap approximation, de~Haan \textit{et~al.} \cite{dehnevpen2008} proposed using the parametric bootstrap.
+However, Kojadinovic and Yan \cite{kojayan2010} and Kojadinovic \textit{et~al.} \cite{kojyanhol2010} pointed out that for copula models, approximations based on multiplier bootstraps are computationally more efficient, especially for large sample sizes.
+We now illustrate how the multiplier bootstrap can be successfully applied to the problem of testing the hypothesis (\ref{h0class}).